dkitley1975/movie-quiz/README.md

 - __The Quiz Section__

   - The quiz page included the logo at the top.
   - The questions are populated randomly from the questions fetched from [Open Trivia (API) Database](https://opentdb.com/api_config.php).
 These questions are obtained according to the difficulty level selected by the user.
-Instead of just 10 questions fetched from the API there is a factor of 5 (again determined within the Javascript file) to help the randomness to the questions. on testing if only 10 questions are fetched from the API it was the same 10 questions fetched each time, spoiling the quiz gameplay on any repeat attempts.
+Instead of just 10 questions fetched from the API there is a factor of 3 (again determined within the Javascript file, this was reduced from 5 as there wasn't 50 questions within the hard questions selection in the API) to help the randomness to the questions. on testing if only 10 questions are fetched from the API it was the same 10 questions fetched each time, spoiling the quiz gameplay on any repeat attempts.
   - When an answer is selected the question either lights up Red for incorrect or green for correct.
   - When an answer is selected there is a sound, either a buzz or a ding to indicate if the answer was incorrect or correct, this feature is able to be turned off or on by the mute/play button at the bottom right of the play screen.
+  - When an incorrect answer is selected there is an indication around the correct answer, to let the user know which answer was correct.
   - Beneath the answers there is a progress section, this has a question counter with a progress bar, the progress bar has rounded corners with the internal bar being flat on the right until the final question when this too becomes rounded.
   - There is also the scoring on the right, this is increased each time a question is answered correctly according to the point value indicated by the difficulty level selected by the user.
   - Just encase the user becomes bored during the gameplay (although I couldn't possibly see why they would) There is an exit game button.
 This overlays an exit screen over the quiz with a warning that exiting at this time will lose the current quiz session and score, with two buttons.